Rental properties are a wonderful investment, but they do have risks such as late rent. We explore how to best handle and reduce late rent payments.

 Are you still knocking on your tenants’ doors asking them for cheques the day rent is due?
 It’s time to start living in the future – or at least, the present.
 You can arrange for online payments, credit card payments, or even, in some circumstances, automatic payments – so you’ll never have to collect cheques again.

 Don’t feel like joining the digital revolution?
 That’s okay too; instead, you can consider collecting post-dated cheques.
-Get all of them at the start of the lease so you don’t have to treat rent day as collection day.
+Get all of them at the start of the lease so you don’t have to treat rent day as a collection day.

 You should also take a good look at how you’re invoicing your tenants.
 If you send invoices for rent earlier, your tenant will be prompted to remember that they have rent coming up.
 Paper invoices are a little old school, but they can help.
 These invoicing tips can help you with all kinds of landlord-type transactions.

 We live in an age of automation and that means you can remind your tenants that rent is due without having to text each tenant individually.
-For example, with Landlord Studio you can set up automatic rent reminder emails for each tenant a few days before rent is due.
+For example, with Landlord Studio you can set up automatic rent reminder emails for each tenant a few days before the rent is due.
 This way, if they need to get their finances in order, they have a nice heads-up.

 When people are paying late, it’s not necessarily because they can’t afford the rent.
 Rather, it might be because the day they get paid doesn’t align with the day rent is due.
-They may be getting payments from the government, child support, or from a regular old paycheque, but if the timing doesn’t line up right, it can cause late payments.
+They may be getting payments from the government, child support, or from a regular old paycheque, but if the timing doesn’t line upright, it can cause late payments.
 You can often solve this problem by adjusting the payment date for those individuals.

 Rules about late payment fees can vary significantly between regions – keep in mind, then, that this advice is generic.
 Check with the tenancy branch in your area to understand what kinds of late fees you can charge; there’s often a very particular schema in place.

 Late payment fees, when they’re stipulated clearly during early discussions with your tenant and in the lease, are an excellent way of discouraging late payments.
 Keep the above recommendation in mind, however.
-There are tenants who don’t want to pay late, for whom late payments may create a setback in their rent payments.
+Some tenants don’t want to pay late, for whom late payments may create a setback in their rent payments.
 Other tenants, on the other hand, will respond very well to late payment fees.
 At the very least, late payments fees can help you cover costs associated with late payments.
 Explaining those costs to tenants can help motivate them to pay on time.

 This tool is the carrot to the late payment stick.
 What’s more, it can be a way of getting around late payment rules put in place by the tenancy authority in your region.